EricHuang49/my-page/content/authors/admin/_index.md

   - course: MS in Economics
     institution: University of Pennsylvania
     year: 2020
-  - course: BA in Economics and Mathematics
+  - course: BA in Economics and Mathematics (with Honor)
     institution: University of Wisconsin - Madison
     year: 2015